civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_mailingGroups.md

 ## Summary

-This hook is called when composing a mailing.
-You can include / exclude other groups as needed.
+This hook is called when composing a mailing allowing you to include or exclude other groups as needed.

 ## Definition